dragnet-org/dragnet/README.md

 # More details about the code structure

+Coming soon.. a set of jumbled non-sense here now.

 We provide a few high level classes for manipulating the data and doing the training.